RichieHG/CodeChallenge/README.md

 # CodeChallenge
 In this repo I will publish my code to my Unosquare CodeChallenge

+To run RabbitMQ you will need to open a terminal in the folder "ToysAndGamesBackend" and execute the command ```docker compose up -d```.
+This will create all containers needed, in which ones is RabbitMQ.

 ## Repository Pattern
 This pattern allow us reuse a single file to Connect to our DB, it means, this pattern use define a unique Process using Generics